rohitshakya/Web-Projects/Project Php/v1.2 Function and Loops in php/readme.md

-# Install Xampp..
+### Install Xampp for project php

 * For phpmyadmin, sql and apache.
 * For database creation and manipulation
 * For hosting website locally on your personal system
-* There will be 2 files one for html and one for php named as home1.html and home1.php respectively
 * Learn Sql queries for database manipulations

+#### Default settings will be
-## Every file will be put into htdocs folder ie.( C:\xampp\htdocs )
+* Every file will be put into htdocs folder i.e.( C:\xampp\htdocs )
-### Default settings will be
 * Turn on apache and mysql from xammp control panel
+* There will be 2 files one for html and one for php named as home1.html and home1.php respectively
 `<?php`
 `$servername = "localhost";`
 `$dbusername = "root";`